erikknorren/nuxt3-starter/README.md

 plugins: ['prettier-plugin-tailwindcss']
 ```

 This prettier plugin orders your tailwind classes in a standardized way.
-This is helpful when working in a team, it also makes it easier to find classes in your code
+This is helpful when working in a team, it also makes it easier to find classes in your code.

 ---